brunomaga/brunomaga.github.io/_posts/2024-01-19-Mixture-of-Experts.md

 The rest of the training and optimization algorithm needs no changes.

-Finally, note that the previous code is a bit complex to understand, particularly if you do not come from an HPC background.
-An easier way to implement this is to use a library that handles all communication under the hood, such as [DeepSpeed Mixture of Experts](https://www.deepspeed.ai/tutorials/mixture-of-experts/).
-I will try to add the DeepSpeed implementation in the near future.
+Finally, note that the previous code is a bit complex if you do not come from an HPC background.
+If you don't want the hassle of writing all the communication steps from scratch, you can use a library to do it for you such as [DeepSpeed Mixture of Experts](https://www.deepspeed.ai/tutorials/mixture-of-experts/).

 <!--
 ### Distributed implementation in DeepSpeed